davidliaoky/brazilian_ecommerce_project/README.md

 ---

-©️ Developed for educational use as part of a Data Engineering assignment.
+©️ Developed as part of a Data Engineering assignment.